pixelspark/catena/README.md

 swift build
 ````

-The above was tested on Ubuntu 16.04 with Swift 3.1.
+The above was tested on Ubuntu 16.04 as well as Debian Stretch with Swift 4.

 ### Building a Docker image